yongyizang/Euterpe/src/agents/README.md

     - This is an agent that copies the user's input with a delay set by a slider.
 It's a monophonic 16th note grid-based interaction where both PianoRoll and the Score are used to visualize the musical interaction.
 - **CallAndResponse**
     - This is an agent that engages with a user in a free-time event-based call and response interaction.
 The agent waits for the user to finish their 'call' before responding with a 'response' of that mimics the user's input.
-- **MeydaDemo**
+- **WhistleToChords**
-    - This is a simple agent used only to demonstrate the audio input capabilities of Euterpe.
+    - This is an agent that listens to you whistling and generates chord accompaniment based on basic rules.
+We built this agent to demonstrate the audio input capabilities of Euterpe.
 It takes audio input from the microphone and estimates and displays audio features (rms and chroma vector) using the [Meyda](https://meyda.js.org/) library.
 - **PianoGenie**
     - This a re-implementation of the [Piano Genie](https://magenta.tensorflow.org/pianogenie) by Google Magent, using Euterpe.
 It's an neural-network agent that has the role of an intelligent musical instrument.
 The user can only use 8 buttons to play the piano, but the agent can generate a full 88-key piano performance.
 - **BachDuet**